 This post is also available in: Svenska

-Facts and advice about croup and barking cough.
+Facts and advice about croup and a barking cough.
 Written by pediatricians for parents.
 ‘False’ croup, viral croup or croup as we know it today, manifests itself as a barking cough, often at night, in young children.
 Sometimes children have trouble breathing.
 Interestingly, the ‘real’ croup caused by diphtheria, has been eliminated in Sweden thanks to our excellent vaccination program.
 When we talk about the disease today, we refer to ‘false’ croup, which is a viral disease.

 Mild croup is noticeable only by the barking cough.
 Severe croup is when the child also has difficulty breathing, or their inhalation becomes noisy and sounds ‘harsh’.

 The cough and other associated signs and symptoms of croup are due to swelling of the upper respiratory tract (around the vocal cords) and in conjunction with colds.
 It is also called laryngitis, or acute obstructive laryngitis.
 In some children, the disease tends to recur with colds.

 When do I need to seek medical care for croup?

 Mild croup where the child is experiencing a light barking cough without the labored breathing, is not dangerous.
 However, it usually affects both children and parents’ sleep.
 Learn how to assess whether your child has difficulty breathing in the post about labored breathing in children.